How to Break Your Dog’s Bad Habits

 How to Stop Your Dog from Barking

-Have you ever had a nice relaxing moment pierced by the sound of barking dog, or even worse, barking that seems to have no reason or end?
+Have you ever had a nice relaxing moment pierced by the sound of a barking dog, or even worse, barking that seems to have no reason or end?
 As owners, our knee-jerk reaction is to call our dog over to us to calm him down.
 However, this is where we make our first mistake.
 When we respond by giving him attention, we reward his behavior of barking.

 If you want to curb your dog’s barking behavior, don’t react.
 Instead, try to identify the trigger and downplay its impact.
 Outside sounds such as trains or other dogs barking can often be the culprit.
 You can counteract this with white noise machines, the TV, or static on the radio.
 Or you can keep the dog in a part of your home where he won’t hear those sounds, such as a back bedroom.
 This may be a good plan if neighbors complain about barking while you’re gone.